salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 Patch the `Window.fetch` property and intercept calls to it to block disallowed URLs.

-### Distorted Behavior
+### Distorted behavior

 The `Window.fetch` distortion examines the `hostname` and the `pathname` of the URL, and if it matches one of the disallowed entries, it rejects the promise.

 ### Disallowed endpoints

-Lightning Web Security disallows endpoints:
+Locker disallows endpoints:

 - Containing `"/aura"` in the URL.
 - Containing `"/webruntime"` in the URL.